adriancm93/website/content/home/experience.md

   date_end = "2020-05-01"
   description = """
   Achievements:

- * Engineered production automation workflows in Automation Anywhere to orchestrate data retrieval, processing, and delivery for finance close activities, reducing manual effort and supporting recurring FP&A reporting used by directors and executive leadership.
+ * Automated recurring data preparation and reporting workflows using Dataiku and Alteryx, reducing manual effort for FP&A processes and improving productivity for monthly forecasting and close-related reporting.
+ * Administered a production Tableau Server environment supporting multiple teams, including workspace management, role-based access, and dashboard distribution for financial planning and analysis use cases.
- * Developed and supported production ETL processes that moved financial data into downstream reporting layers, enabling dashboards and close reports consumed by analysts and business stakeholders.
+ * Developed and supported Tableau reporting assets used in monthly financial reporting and close processes, while training business users on dashboard access, interpretation, and self-service usage.
- * Built a cloud-hosted internal reporting application in Dataiku, using Python backend integrations with Oracle and front-end components in HTML/CSS/JavaScript to deliver contract and financial reporting in production.
- * Integrated AWS S3 with RPA and scripted workflows to replace legacy NAS-based file handling, improving scalability and operational efficiency of data distribution processes.
- * Recognized with three Bravo Zulu awards for contributions to forecast/reporting automation, close-process RPA, and FP&A reporting enablement.
+ * Improved query performance by approximately 20% through SQL tuning and optimization, helping accelerate reporting workflows and increase productivity across finance teams.

 """